 If you can provide a streamlined, flexible and well-communicated recruitment process that utilises the digital and social tools available today, then not only will you be more visible to the best teachers and lecturers on the market, but you will be in a position to manage them through your recruitment process in less time, with less effort and for less money.

 If you are considering a digital recruitment solution for you educational establishment, you need to ensure that the product you choose is designed with your sector’s specific requirements in mind.
-Make sure you create or go through a check list of your individual needs and also look at what other establishments are using.
+Make sure you create or go through a check list of your individual needs.